Controversies surrounding Yasukuni Shrine: Domestic political debate

+Domestic historical debate

 Yasukuni Shrine is a privately owned Shinto shrine located in the heart of Tokyo, Japan.
 The Meiji Emperor built the shrine in 1886 to house the remains and souls of those who died in civil conflicts.
 The shrine is now the memorial site for over 2.5 million people who have died in conflict, mainly in World War II.
 The inclusion of 14 convicted Class-A war criminals in the shrine has resulted in controversy, particularly after the visits of Japanese prime ministers.
 China and at times South Korea have also objected to the shrine, as prior to World War II, Japan controlled the Korean Peninsula and parts of the Manchurian region in China, and committed the massacre of Nanjing.

 "Class-A" war criminals are those who are charged with "crimes against peace" while Class-C criminals are charged with crimes against humanity.
 In some cases, requests by survivors and their families to have their names removed from the Yasukuni have been denied, leading to litigation.
 Koreans and Taiwanese who were forced to fight in the war are also listed on the Yasukuni as deity of Japan, some of whom survived the war, and Japanese from Okinawa who were forced to self-determine during the Battle of Okinawa are also at issue.

 Japanese courts have rejected these lawsuits several times.
 Numerous requests have been made by groups in other countries to remove the remains of the 14 war criminals or their own family members from the shrine, but as the shrine is owned by a private religious institution rather than the government, and the removal of remains would violate Shinto beliefs, the requests were denied.
 In January 2025, the Tokyo Supreme Court rejected an appeal to reconsider the Tokyo High Court's ruling denying the removal of the Korean names in 1959 on the basis that the 20 year statute of limitations has been exceeded.
 In Shinto, a body cannot be removed once it is placed into a shrine to be worshipped as a "kami".
 This shows that Yasukuni is a different facility from the national cemetery where bereaved families have religious freedom and veto rights.